-Conversion rate optimization (CRO) is the process of optimizing the landing pages, sponsored search ads and overall website design to boost the conversion rate.
-The goal is to synchronize conversion centric design, conversion focused development, conversion marketing and conversion analytics in such a way that good number of relevant visitors come to the website/landing page and get converted into leads or sales.
+Conversion rate optimization (CRO) is the process of optimizing the landing pages, sponsored search ads, and overall website design to boost the conversion rate.
+The goal is to synchronize conversion-centric design, conversion focused development, conversion marketing, and conversion analytics in such a way that a good number of relevant visitors come to the website/landing page and get converted into leads or sales.

 Importance of conversion centered design in CRO

 Conversion centered design plays a key role in the whole process.
 If the design is conversion focused, half the battle for achieving higher conversions is already won.
-However, there are two very important things which are being confused as one and they are: conversion focused web design and user centered design.
-Both of these are focused upon the user experience & usability and are designed only after analysing the online behaviour pattern of the target group.
+However, there are two very important things which are being confused as one and they are: conversion focused web design and user-centered design.
+Both of these are focused upon the user experience & usability and are designed only after analyzing the online behavior pattern of the target group.
 But, what’s the difference then?
 The difference is nothing but the purpose or the goal which you want to achieve via the user.
-The goal of user centred design is to provide the user a good experience when he is on the website whereas the goal of the conversion centered design is to get the user do what you want by using persuasive design and psychological triggers.
+The goal of user-centered design is to provide the user a good experience when he is on the website whereas the goal of the conversion centered design is to get the user do what you want by using persuasive design and psychological triggers.